Four-point correlation functions in axion inflation: Observational constraints on parity violation

 \section{Observational constraints on parity violation}

 Recently, there have been claims about the detection of the non-Gaussian 4PCF of the galaxy distribution using the Baryon Oscillation Spectroscopic Survey (BOSS) data of Sloan Digital Sky Survey (SDSS) \cite{PHS21,HSC23,Philcox22}.
 Parity-even modes in the 4PCF are detected at $8.1\sigma$ \cite{PHS21}.
 In LOWZ galaxies, they find $3.1\sigma$ evidence for a non-zero parity-odd 4PCF, and in CMASS galaxies they detect a parity-odd 4PCF at $7.1\sigma$ \cite{HSC23} and at $2.9\sigma$ \cite{Philcox22}.
 This provides significant evidence for cosmological parity violation.
+However, Ref.~\cite{PE25} has reported that the parity-violating signal seen in the BOSS data may suffer from large systematic uncertainties.

+To make a comparison with the galaxy observation, we need to link the inflaton fluctuations to the galaxy number counts.
+As known in slow-roll inflation, the primordial density power spectrum is given by $\delta\rho(k)= (H/{\dot\Phi}) \phi(k)$.
+The fluctuations in the galaxy number counts at the present time can be originated from the primordial density power spectrum by the relation, $\delta n(k)=b(k) T(k) \delta\rho(k)$, where $b(k)$ is the bias factor and $T(k)$ the transfer function.
+Since we are interested in the ratios of the expansion coefficients at a particular length scale, $H/{\dot\Phi}$, $b(k)$, and $T(k)$ are factored out and thus we can directly use the measurements of the galaxy number counts.

 In the previous section, we have evaluated with great effort some low-order expansion coefficients.
 Interestingly, this suffices to have a simple test on the axion inflation model that saliently predicts a parity-violating 4PCF.
 For the parity-odd modes, Refs.~\cite{HSC23,Philcox22} have shown measurements of low-order expansion coefficients with repeated indices and the one with $\zeta_{234}$ (in Ref.~\cite{Philcox22}) in a series of radial bins, representing various galaxy separations in the range $[20,160]\,h^{-1} {\rm Mpc}$.
 Apparently, the expansion coefficients with repeated indices are mostly consistent with zero within observational uncertainties, except that certain radial bins contain significant parity-violating signals.
 These signals seem to rule out the axion inflation model being responsible for the main generating source, as we have shown in the previous section that the expansion coefficients vanish as long as they have repeated indices.
 However, we anticipate that coefficients like $\zeta_{111}$ or $\zeta_{122}$, which vanish in the leading $1/\xi$ approximation, will have non-zero values at higher orders, likely because cancellations observed in the leading order may not occur.
 Also, coefficients like $\zeta_{234}$, which are already non-zero in the leading order, should receive higher-order contributions.
 In the following, we will compare the results obtained in the previous section with the observational data, making an attempt to derive constraints on the axion inflation model.